 Home/Services/Pet Hair Removal

+Dog hair removal in a car is really two jobs.
 The loose hair on the surface is easy.
 The hair woven down into the carpet fibers and packed into the seams of leather seats is the part you cannot beat at home, and it is the part we take out every day.
-Embedded pet hair in carpet and leather is what we specialize in.
+Embedded dog and cat hair in carpet and leather is a large part of the work here.

 It works the same whether you have one dog who rides shotgun or two who have lived in the back seat for years.
-You get a real number before anything starts, no surprise charge once we see how much hair is in there, and a car that does not look or feel like a pet lives in it when you pick it up.
+We talk the price through with you, and you pick up a car that does not look or feel like a pet lives in it.

 Pet hair removal is part of our interior work, so you get it when you book an Interior Only, Essential, Contemporary, or Luxury detail.